Wildsong/docker-experience-builder/README.md

 ### Download and unzip

-Find the ZIP file at the ESRI site [Experience Builder](https://developers.arcgis.com/experience-builder/) Sign in and then look in the API/SDK link until you find Experience Builder and download it.
+Find the ZIP file at the ESRI site [Experience Builder](https://developers.arcgis.com/experience-builder/) Sign in and then look in Downloads until you find Experience Builder and download the zip file arcgis-experience-builder-VERSION.zip.

-Then unzip the downloaded file.
+Unzip the downloaded file.
 When you are done there should be a folder here called ArcGISExperienceBuilder.

-Note, I used to put the "unzip" step inside each Dockerfile, but then I wanted to make some modifications to the EXB code before building, so I now unzip at the command line and do my mods before creating the Docker images.
+I used to put the "unzip" step inside each Dockerfile, but then I wanted to make some modifications to the EXB code before building, so I now unzip at the command line and do my mods before creating the Docker images.
 It turned out this made the Dockerfiles a lot simpler too, so it was a good thing all around.